Jason-Whitmore/jpf/docs/Examples.md

 displayed to the user and written as a row to "nn_overfit_results.csv" located in the same folder as Examples.java

 As the number of parameters goes up, we should expect to see the test loss / train loss ratio increase as the neural network overfits, or "memorizes" the training dataset rather than generalizing from it.
-Overfitted models tend to have very loss training loss (memorizing the training dataset) and very high test loss (from lack of generalization).
+Models which overfit tend to have very loss training loss (memorizing the training dataset) and very high test loss (from lack of generalization).

 nn_overfit_results.csv: